Generic Vessel Sample

 The generic design has a shell length of 48 to 96 inches.
-The 36×60 derived vessel is 60 inches long.
-It falls within the range registered, so it is acceptable.
+The 36×60 derived vessel is 60 inches long which falls within the range registered.
 Only one shell material was registered so the shell material on the 36×60 must remain SA-414 Gr G. The thickness cannot be increased or decreased.

 The manufacturer registered both a saddle and skirt on the generic design so either a vertical or horizontal vessel can be produced.
 Two calculation sets are merged to provide both skirt and saddle calculations.
 Seismic calculations are done for the maximum dimensions to the worst Canadian zone to allow registration Canada wide.

 Every nozzle has complete area replacement calculations with a defined limit radius.
 Limit radii for individual sizes are combined to create a nozzle separation table.
 The generic design shows a separation table format that is accepted Canada wide.
 The flanged nozzle N1 is available in 2 1/2 to 6 inch sizes.
 The 3 inch option has a limit radius set to 2.375 inches in the calculations.
 Two 3 inch nozzles would need to be 2x this or 4.75 inches apart center to center.
 The table shows this as the intersection of the 3″ pipe row with the 3″ pipe column showing 4.75 inches.
-As a further example, a 2″ coupling has to be kept 5.063″ from a 4″ pipe center to center.
+As a further example, a 2″ coupling has to be kept 5.063″ center to center from a 4″ pipe.